Welcome to

 The Lord of the Manor holds a Fellowship in Theology from Victoria College, London and an Honorary Doctorate in Divinity from the Johann Heinrich Pestalozzi Christian University, Miami, Florida, USA.

-He is a member of the Royal British Legion's St James Branch, a Life Member of the Royal Society of St George, a Governor Member of the Royal National Lifeboat Institute, and for 25 years served as Chairman of the Constitutional Monarchy Association (Kent Group) until his retirement from the role in May 2024.
-In November 2024 he became Chairman of The Crown Society. https://www.thecrownsociety.org
+He is a member of the Royal British Legion's St James Branch, a Life Member of the Royal Society of St George, a Governor Member of the Royal National Lifeboat Institute.

 In February 2024 he was invested as an Honorary Knight Grand Officer of The Royal Order of the Tiger and Hawk (“Ɔsebɔ ne akrɔma” in the native Akan language) of the Kingdom of New Sawereso-Seinuah, Ghana.